-Digital Television, or DTV, is an entirely new way of broadcasting TV pictures and sound over the air.
-With DTV, you'll receive amazingly sharp pictures and CD quality audio with surround sound.
+Digital Television, or DTV, is a much improved way of broadcasting free TV pictures and digital surround sound over-the-air via antenna.
+With DTV, you'll receive amazingly sharp pictures and quality audio to match.
 KXLY-TV is now able to transmit multiple programs simultaneously over one digital channel, including ABC network's High Definition feed and memorable MeTV programming.
-Ghosting images and snowy pictures no longer exist with Digital Television.
+Ghosting images and snowy pictures no longer exist with DTV technology.

-The answer is, "maybe".
-There is no difference in the bands of signals that digital television uses and VHF and UHF channels will still exist in digital broadcasting.
-However, for the best stability in reception of the new digital signals, your antenna should not be rusted, bent, misaimed or more than fifteen years old.
-If so, you should seriously consider having a professional installer replace it with a new unit and coaxial cable downlead.
-Acme TV, Huppins HiFi and Monaco Enterprises are some of the companies providing this service.
-Old, flat two-wire down leads can not be used with digital signals.
+A: The answer is, "maybe".
+There is no difference in the bands of signals that digital television uses and former VHF and UHF channels are still utilized in DTV broadcasting.
+However, for the best stability in reception of the new digital signals, your antenna should not be rusted, bent, mis-aimed or more than fifteen years old.
+If so, you should seriously consider having a professional installer replace it with a new unit and fresh coaxial cable.
+Acme Integration, Huppins HiFi and Monaco Enterprises are some of the companies providing this service.
+Old, flat two-wire down leads cannot be used with digital signals.

-I have my new digital to analog set top converter box in the room with the TV.
+Q: I have my new digital-to-analog set top converter box next to the TV.
 What are the next steps?

 1. Disconnect the current 75 ohm coaxial antenna lead from the TV.